How to own your value and leverage

 Katherine is a great example; super talented, exceptional leader and all round great woman.
 When we first meet she was what I’d describe as beige.
 She had been flying under the radar, busy doing the do but not owning or leveraging her talents.
 She was frustrated by the lack of career progression but didn’t know how to change it.

-After attending Career by Design (a one day workshop for mid career professional women) she realized she had been asleep at the wheel.
+After attending one of my workshops, she realised she had been asleep at the wheel.
 Simply by getting super clear on her value she was able to position herself for the perfect next opportunity.

 With renewed self worth and certainty about her career, she is now up beat and confident about her future.
 And it doesn’t stop there.
 Her friends, family and colleagues have noticed a significant shift in how she is showing up both at work and at home.